hiive/Zertz3D/readme.md

 - Last player to place when board is full
 - Opponent has no marbles to play
 - Loop detection (repeated move patterns result in tie)

+## Game Variants

+### Standard Mode
+The default game mode with standard marble counts and win conditions as described above.

+### Blitz Mode
+A faster, more aggressive variant designed for quick, tactical play.
+Enable with `--blitz`.

+**Marble counts:**
+- 5 white (vs 6 in standard)
+- 7 gray (vs 8 in standard)
+- 9 black (vs 10 in standard)

+**Win conditions:**
+- 2 of each color (2 white, 2 gray, 2 black), OR
+- 3 white, OR
+- 4 gray, OR
+- 5 black

+**Requirements:**
+- Only works with 37-ring boards
+- Games are shorter and more unforgiving

 ## Board Sizes